-§ 1.
-In the supplementary faculty teaching and examination regulations shall be determined how the master's thesis is submitted (on paper and / or electronically) and, if applicable, in how many copies.
+- § 1.
+The master's thesis must be submitted to the faculty in digital form.
+In the supplementary faculty teaching and examination regulations shall be determined whether one or more hard copies of the master's thesis are submitted.
 The master's thesis must be submitted both in paper format and in electronic form.
-It shall be determined also in the supplementary faculty teaching and examination regulations whether a master's thesis should be accompanied by a summary, in publishable form, as well as an abstract to be included in the common listings of theses published in Belgian specialist journals.
+It shall be determined also in the supplementary faculty teaching and examination regulations whether a master's thesis should be accompanied by a summary, in publishable form, as well as an abstract to be included in the common listings of theses published in Belgian specialist journals. - § 2.
+The digital version of the master's thesis for which the student has attained a credit will be kept in the university library.